Infographic - Be Safe: Use a VPN

-VPNs not only boost privacy, they also help bypass country specific restrictions some sites impose.
+VPNs not only boost privacy, but they also help bypass country-specific restrictions some sites impose.

 Say you’re on a business trip to China, where the censorship is real and the Netflix is nonexistent.
 With a VPN subscription on your laptop, you’re not going to miss the latest episode of The Witcher!

 But what kind of VPNs are there?
 Are there any dangers to free VPNs?
 Does encrypted data really stay secret?